Rulikkk/Rulikkk.github.io/content/2018-12-17 Coding Music Radios List/index.md

 [Zavtratunes](https://zavtracast.ru/tunes) — sets of cool electronic music.
 This one also does not name itself "music for programming", but I think it fits.

+[Brain.fm](https://brain.fm) — Paid music service: "We use our patented AI music engine and scientific research to create music to help you improve the activities you already do in 15 minutes or less."

 _List in progress: I am adding items from time to time._